DiyaVj/Profile-Card-Collection/README.md

 * Add your profile card link along with your name in the readme.md file.
 * Create a pull request with a title in the format "Profile_card - {Your Name}"

+***Remember to sync the repo before submitting the pull request.***

 Please refer to the [CONTRIBUTING.md](https://github.com/DiyaVj/Profile-Card-Collection/blob/main/CONTRIBUTING.md) file if you are unsure how to perform the actions listed above.

 <div align="center">

+Kudos!
+Your contribution is greatly appreciated.

 <img src="https://c.tenor.com/kEOz87vlud0AAAAC/minions-yahoo.gif" />
 </div>